soderlind/tablepress_chartist/readme.txt

 * Enable/disable smooth line: `chartist_linesmooth=true` (default: true)
 * Enable/disable line points: `chartist_showpoint=true` (default: true)
 * Set chart aspect ratio: `chartist_aspect_ratio=3:4` (default: 3:4) Alternatives: 1, 15:16, 8:9, 5:6, 4:5, 3:4, 2:3, 5:8, 1:1.618, 3:5, 9:16, 8:15, 1:2, 2:5, 3:8, 1:3, or 1:4
+* Select chart type: `chartist_chart=bar`(default: line) Alternatives: line or bar

+If the "Table Head Row" option is set for the table, the Extension will use the head row data for the chart labels.

 = CSS customizations =